-Her first visits to the library focused entirely at documenting inscriptions in the books.
+Her first visits to the library focused entirely on documenting inscriptions in the books.
 This means she wanted to document the names of the authors.
-As she worked further, she got more interests in the small traces that she found in the books, including marginalia, stains, scribbles, and scraps of paper.
-On one photo, you will notice a scrap of paper with a fair-haired, haloed Jesus with his hands pointing to his heart.
-This might be a prayer card, or a sleeve ripped from the inside of a bible.
+As she worked further, she got more interested in the small traces that she found in the books, including marginalia, stains, scribbles, and paper scraps.
+In one photo, you will notice a scrap of paper with a fair-haired, haloed Jesus with his hands pointing to his heart.
+This might be a prayer card or a sleeve ripped from the inside of a bible.
 This image was likely used for worship.

 How were the books selected?

-Emily also checked almost all the books in the library, especially the ones she found in the library’s Oriental reading room.
+Emily also checked almost all the books in the library, especially those she found in the library’s Oriental reading room.
 She wanted to check for the ones that had been assimilated into the main library system.

 Jacir eventually realized that the authorities selected all of these books for particular purposes.
 She now wanted to see which among them got discarded.
 You may think that these books were deemed inconsequential and trivial.
 Maybe the colonizer thought they were very unworthy of preserving and collecting them.
 Emily then went to see the books that bypassed the Abandoned Publications category.